-One of the biggest challenges I faced initially was managing the inventory from multiple suppliers, because it’s hard to manually keep a record in real time when running an online business from Australia.
+One of the biggest challenges I faced initially was managing the inventory from multiple suppliers because it’s hard to manually keep a record in the real-time when running an online business from Australia.
 One of the easy ways I discovered was to sign up for websites like SkuGrid.com (affiliate link) or ChannelGrabber that would help you sync inventory in real time.

 However, if you feel you not ready to invest in any software and want to continue doing it manually (I’m not going to judge you!
 I managed my inventory manually for 1yr) then here are a few things to keep in mind –